Penis Ulcer: Causes, Symptoms, Treatment, and Management

 Diagnosis of Penis Ulcer

 Currently, the diagnosis of chancroid is not possible through blood tests.
 Your doctor may also monitor your groin lymph nodes for swelling and discomfort.
-It is important to note that chancroid can sometimes be difficult to diagnose by visual examination only, as it is similar to STIs such as genital herpes and syphilis.
+It is important to note that chancroid can sometimes be difficult to diagnose by visual examination only, as it is similar to STIs such as genital herpes, syphilis, and genital sores.

 Medication